AlirezaRoshanzamir/continuous-delivery-course/16-advanced-version-control/presentation.md

 ------
 ### Distributed Version Control Systems in Corporate Environments
-Apart from general conservatism, there are three obvious objections to the use of DVCSs in companies:
+Apart from conservatism, there are some objections to the use of DVCSs in companies:
-- Unlike centralized version control systems, which only store a single version of the repository on the user’s computer, anyone who makes a copy of the local repository of a DVCS has its entire history.
+- Unlike centralized systems, DVCS stores the entire history with local copies.
-- Auditing and workflow are more slippery concepts in the realm of DVCS.
-Centralized version control systems require users to check all their changes into a central repository.
-DVCSs allow users to send changes to each other, and even to change history in their local repository, without these changes being tracked in the central system.
+- Auditing and workflow are less defined in DVCS
+  - Centralized systems require users to check changes into a central repository.
+  - In DVCS, users can send changes to each other and alter local history without central tracking.
-- Git actually does allow you to change history.
-This may well be a red line in corporate environments subject to regulatory regimes, who will have to back up their repository regularly in order to keep a record of everything that has happened.
-Although, you can disable it on most Version Control Repository Hosting Platforms (GitLab, GitHub, BitBucket, Azure DevOps, etc.).
+- Git actually allows to change history, which can be problematic in regulated corporate environments.
+  - Although, you can disable it on most VC Repository Hosting Platforms (GitLab, GitHub, BitBucket, Azure DevOps, etc.).

-As soon as you designate a central repository, all of the properties of a centralized version control system are available.
+Once a central repository is designated, all of the properties of a centralized version control system are available.

 ------
 ### Using Distributed Version Control Systems
-The main difference between distributed and centralized version control systems is that when you commit, you are committing to your local copy of the repository-effectively, to your own branch.
-In order to share your changes with others, there is an additional set of steps you need to perform.
-To do this, DVCSs have two new operations: pulling changes from a remote repository and pushing changes to it:
+The key difference between distributed and centralized VCSs is that in DVCS, when you commit, it's to your local copy or branch.
+To share changes, you must perform two extra actions: pulling changes from a remote repository and pushing changes to it:

 <table>
   <tr>